kaus-h/time-travel-kkalra1/README.md

 ### Why .gitignore?
 The .gitignore file helps avoid committing unnecessary files like logs, system metadata, or editor/IDE caches.
 This keeps the repo clean and focused.

+### Branching Strategy
+- `author/idea-sprint`: For drafting new zine ideas and content.
+- `editor/review`: For reviewing, editing, and polishing content before merging to master.